Rabble-Rousers in the New King's Court: Algorithmic Effects on Account Visibility in Pre-X Twitter: Introduction

 \section{Introduction}

 \begin{blockquote}[Elon Musk, soon after his Twitter acquisition\footnote{\url{https://archive.ph/PEG2d}}] ``New Twitter policy is freedom of speech, but not freedom of reach.'' \end{blockquote}

-The role of algorithms in amplifying divisive and problematic content has been a question of both societal~\cite{pariser_filter_2011} and academic concern~\cite{ribeiro_auditing_2020}.
+The role of algorithms in amplifying divisive and problematic content is a question of both societal~\cite{pariser_filter_2011} and academic concern~\cite{ribeiro_auditing_2020}.
 Recently, debates have sparked around whether recommendation algorithms disproportionately amplify or suppress content from specific political camps.
-For example, the Federal Trade Commission under the second Trump administration launched an investigation into alleged ``censorship'' of conservative voices,\footnote{\url{https://archive.ph/xcShX}} while other reports actually suggest more amplification of right-leaning accounts~\cite{graham_computational_2024}.
-Yet, others, including former Twitter scientists~\cite{messing_what_2023}, have argued that algorithmic effects are deceptively difficult to measure because of algorithms' inherent reliance on user preferences that shape what these algorithms learn~\cite{ribeiro_amplification_2023}.
+For example, the Federal Trade Commission under the second Trump administration launched an investigation into alleged ``censorship'' of conservative voices,\footnote{\url{https://archive.ph/xcShX}} while other reports suggest right-leaning accounts actually receive outsized amplification~\cite{graham_computational_2024}.
+Yet, others, including former Twitter employees~\cite{messing_what_2023}, have argued that algorithmic effects are deceptively difficult to measure because of algorithms' inherent reliance on user preferences that shape what these algorithms learn~\cite{ribeiro_amplification_2023}.

 The challenge and urgency of this debate has prompted research aimed at isolating and characterizing algorithmic effects in political contexts.
 Much of this work has relied on the use of automated accounts, or ``bots'' to capture algorithmically recommended content \cite{ye_auditing_2025, Duskin2026-new, Bandy2021-lg}.
 Recent work has also incorporated ``counterfactual bots'' to control for baseline user behavior~\cite{hosseinmardi_causally_2024}.
 That is, a pair of bots, one of which is instructed to behave like a real user and the other instructed to randomly follow algorithmic recommendations, can be compared to estimate content amplified beyond baseline user preferences.